ABOUT

 COMMUNITY VR: An immersive 1st year experience.

-With the United States on the way to becoming a country with the majority of its citizens identifying as being from minority groups by 2045, the conference looks at how equity-serving institutions today can prepare students for future opportunities and growth.
+With the United States on the way to becoming a country with the majority of its citizens identifying as being from minority groups by 2045, the conference looked at how equity-serving institutions today can prepare students for future opportunities and growth.

 FIU Tech Station